barrettotte/forth-http/README.md

 So, that project idea will get used with a different language.

-Rather than spend multiple weeks trying to get better at Forth, I decided to just make something small and fun so I could move on.
+Rather than spend multiple weeks trying to get better at Forth, I decided to just make something small and fun so I could move on to the next dumb side project.

 ## Summary